Anglo-Saxon Easter

 Ash Wednesday Forehead Ash Cross.
 Photo by Ahna Ziegler on Unsplash

-Ash Wednesday this year is late and on 5th March.
+Ash Wednesday this year is early and on 18th February.
 It is the First Day of Lent, the solemn time which runs up to Easter, and is symbolic of Jesus’ 40 days in the wilderness.

 A time of fasting?
+Time for reflection?
 Maybe once upon a time.
-But when I was young, it was 40 days when you were supposed to give something up.
+When I was young, it was 40 days when you were supposed to give something up.
 Smoking, or drinking, or chocolate.
 An idea taken up by a new generation, as, for example, Dry January?
 A time of reflection?
 No, never did that.

 Dust to Dust and Stardust